jasim/jsfoo-talk-learning-to-learn-reason/main.md

 This was our go-to book at the time.
 Real World OCaml.
 It is a delightful book - it teaches as much about programming as it teaches about OCaml itself.

-It can also be a little frustrating to work through, especially for us because we were not familiar with the entire programming paradigm of OCaml.
+It was also a little frustrating to work through, because OCaml's programming approach was we were not familiar with the entire programming paradigm of OCaml.

 But the struggle was worth it.